 Another year is in the books and oh what a year it was.
 Scandals and natural disasters aside, 2017 was pretty sweet, especially in the world of comics.
-Maybe you missed out on some, so I wanted to give you a list of some of my favorites books that came out this year.
+Maybe you missed out on some, so here are the best comic books from each major publisher.

 Another year passed and another year of the Bat for DC.
 Tom King and Mikel Janín’s work on The War of Jokes and Riddles was gratifying on so many levels.